Linux for Network Engineers Training Course

 Developing Applications for ONOS

-21 HoursThis instructor-led, live training in South Africa (online or onsite) is aimed at intermediate-level SDN developers and network engineers who wish to develop custom applications on the ONOS platform to address specific network challenges and enhance SDN capabilities.
+21 HoursThis instructor-led, live training in South Africa (online or onsite) targets intermediate-level SDN developers and network engineers who wish to develop custom applications on the ONOS platform to address specific network challenges and enhance SDN capabilities.

 By the end of this training, participants will be able to:

-- Understand the architecture and core components of ONOS.
+- Grasp the architecture and core components of ONOS.

-- Set up a development environment for ONOS applications.
+- Establish a development environment for ONOS applications.

-- Create, test, and deploy ONOS applications for managing SDN networks.
+- Develop, test, and deploy ONOS applications to manage SDN networks.

 - Integrate ONOS applications with external systems and APIs.

-- Troubleshoot and optimize ONOS applications for performance and scalability.
+- Troubleshoot and optimise ONOS applications for performance and scalability.

 Developing Applications with OpenDaylight

-14 HoursThis instructor-led, live training in South Africa (online or onsite) is aimed at intermediate-level SDN developers and software engineers who wish to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability.
+14 HoursThis instructor-led, live training in South Africa (online or onsite) targets intermediate-level SDN developers and software engineers who wish to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability.

 By the end of this training, participants will be able to: